5c0r/profanity-check-api/README.md

 - [X] Backend API with list of banned words from Github and local file (Banned_Words.txt)
 - [X] Tests for Backend API
 - [X] Deploy-able Backend API , with Github Actions and Dockerfile
-- [ ] Tests for Salesforce Client App
+- [X] Tests for Salesforce Client App ( ~70% )
 - [X] propose or even implement the logic to notify the user when s/he has attached files with disallowed content, => This can be done using either email (implemented) or Notification Bell
 - [ ] propose or even implement the logic to process files with the size bigger than 12MB (you know Salesforce limits, don’t you?).
 => Sounds like Apex Governor Limits/ Heap size limits , I am thinking should it be about splitting up the file into multiple chunks (being sent with contentDocumentId), then chaining the queuable jobs ?
 File should be merged on the other end and to be processed

 ## How to test things out
-- Create a new Case/Standard Object
+- Create a new Case
-- Attach a text file that has/no banned words
+- Attach a text file that has/no banned words ( current supports csv,txt and log files)
-- Upload a new version with banned words
+- Upload a new version with banned words || Upload new file with banned words
 - File should be pernamently deleted, even from Recycle Bin
 - Owner should receive an email with violated file

 ## What were challenging
-- Figuring out what is the right Entity Trigger to use ( ContentDocument,ContentVersion, ContentDocumentLink)
+- Figuring out what is the right Trigger to use ( ContentDocument,ContentVersion, ContentDocumentLink)
-- ContentVersion.VersionData needs to be fetched again in Trigger
+- Trigger.new does not show everything.
+ContentVersion.VersionData needs to be fetched again in Trigger. https://salesforce.stackexchange.com/questions/268436/trigger-on-content-document-to-retrieve-the-body
-- Trigger.new does not show everything
-https://salesforce.stackexchange.com/questions/268436/trigger-on-content-document-to-retrieve-the-body
 - Uploading files using Apex was a pain, maybe there was a better approach
+- Testing things asynchronously, still figuring out how to test Trigger with Queueable..

 ## What can be improved further
 - Notification Bell to user instead of email
 - Bulk handling of files , not one file per notification email
+- Instead of removing files, maybe replacing banned words with ****